Best Brushes for Glazing Pottery: Top Picks for Smooth and Even Coats

 How often should I replace my glazing brushes?

-The lifespan of a glazing brush depends on how often it is used and how well it is cared for.
-With proper care, a good quality brush can last for years.
-However, if the bristles become frayed or damaged, it may be time to replace the brush for optimal glazing results.
+The lifespan of a glazing brush depends on how often you use it and how well you treat it.
+With proper care, a good quality brush lasts for years.
+Once the bristles fray or start leaving stray hairs in your glaze, it’s time for a replacement.